amiru3f/ZimmersCodeCrescendo/README.md

 In our IdentityServer setup, we facilitate client authorization using the `client credentials`, allowing clients to request authorization for various OAuth grant types.
 One essential aspect of this authorization process is the verification of the client's secret.
 However, we encountered a challenge in this regard - the client secret verification is a highly CPU-intensive task.

 Under a recent performance test, we observed a significant impact on our endpoints' response times due to the resource-intensive nature of client secret verification.
-The test was conducted in an environment consisting of two AWS Fargate instances, each with limited computational resources 0.5 CPU and 2GB of memory.
+The test was conducted in an environment consisting of two AWS Fargate instances, each with limited computational resources 0.5 CPU, and 2GB of memory.

 The test simulated a load of 140 transactions per second (approximately 8000 per minute).
 In this high-throughput scenario, the CPU-intensive nature of client secret verification became evident, resulting in performance bottlenecks and increased response times.